Info Sleuth

 * **Main Claim:** 45% of women aged 25-44 in the U.S. will be single and childless by 2030.

-* **Supporting Claim:** The number of single women in the U.S. is expected to rise 1.2% annually.
+* **Supporting Claim:** The number of single women in the U.S. is expected to rise by 1.2% annually.

 **Implications:**